davegutz/myStateOfCharge/SOC_Photon/README.md

 		  # Use voltage with current shutoff to set various conditions that may be encountered during bms events.

   dwell noise Ca.5:
-		Ff0;HR;Dr100;DP1;v4;Ca.5;DT.05;DV0.05;DM.2;DN2;Di.1;Dv0;
+		Ff0;HR;Di.1;Dv0;Dr100;DP1;v4;Ca.5;DT.05;DV0.05;DM.2;DN2;
         Xp0;v0;Hd;DT0;DV0;DM0;DN0;Di0;Dv0;DP4;
 		# Dwell for >5 minutes.
 This operating condition found EKF failure one time.
 Led to multi-framing the EKF (update time = 2.0).
 Before change, update time of EKF was so short (0.1) that internal filter parameters were truncating.
 When plotted shows EKF staying on point, not wandering off.
+Beware, a dwell has most parameters changing slowly.
+Auto-scaling in python plots combined with truncation in data stream (but not  python) makes some interesting artifacts.

+  dwell Ca.5:
+		Ff0;HR;Di.1;Dr100;DP1;v4;Ca.5;
+        Xp0;v0;Hd;DT0;DV0;DM0;DN0;Di0;Dv0;DP4;
+		# Dwell for >5 minutes.
+This operating condition found EKF failure one time.
+Led to multi-framing the EKF (update time = 2.0).
+Before change, update time of EKF was so short (0.1) that internal filter parameters were truncating.
+When plotted shows EKF staying on point, not wandering off.
+Auto-scaling in python plots combined with truncation in data stream (but not  python) makes some interesting artifacts.

 Bucket list (optional.
 Used to debug bucket shaped VOC_SOC that wasn't real):